 Winter Session Credit

-Credit earned during Winter Session is considered resident credit and included in the student’s SDSU grade point average.
-All grades are included in SDSU transcripts.
+Credit earned during Winter Session is considered resident credit and included in your SDSU grade point average.
+All grades are also included in your SDSU transcripts.

 Financial Aid Information

 No separate financial aid is available for Winter Session.
 Please contact the Financial Aid department for any FA related questions.

 Enrollment is open to current SDSU students, students from other colleges and universities, high school graduates, and working professionals.
 International students already admitted to SDSU may enroll, but students from other institutions have to maintain their visa status at their home institution and have to meet the SDSU TOEFL requirement (currently, a passing score is 80 iBT/550 paper or higher).

 Undergraduate students who have been disqualified from SDSU will not be allowed to attend Winter Session or classes through the SDSU Global Campus Special Sessions until one year from the date of their disqualification.
 Graduate students will not be allowed for one semester following disqualification.

 You may enroll in a maximum of 3 units during Winter Session.